 - Dubiel, A. 2009.
 How to build and manage a global R&D centre – The case of GE in India.
 More

 - Kukreja, A., Dubiel, A. 2009.
 Paris-Piteşti – How the Dacia Logan is changing the innovation rules in the automotive industry.
 More

-Prof. Ernst has done some podcasts to explain the relevance of his research to a larger audience, especially managers; e.g. a recent podcast on IP management, valuation and analytics.
+Prof. Ernst has done some podcasts to explain the relevance of his research to a larger audience, especially managers.
+Examples of these podcasts include:

 Benchmarking Tools for Firms